 The main goals of this ESL lesson plan are to:

-– practice critical thinking through exercises that distinguish between external causes and personal decisions, and reinforce learning with gap-fill phrase work;
+– encourage critical thinking through exercises that distinguish between external causes and personal decisions, while reinforcing what students have learned with gap-fills;

-– watch a video about “Why Is It So Hard to Escape Poverty?” and identify key reasons mentioned.
+– identify relevant, key information from a video titled “Why Is It So Hard to Escape Poverty?”

-In this Advanced ESL lesson plan, students will analyze and discuss social and economic factors that create cycles of poverty while developing advanced vocabulary related to economics and society.
+In this Advanced ESL lesson plan, students will analyze various social and economic factors that create cycles of poverty while being introduced to advanced vocabulary related to economics and society.
+They will then use this new language in a discussion.

 Warm-up